Bobay-Ochman/ConSpeciFix/README.md

 - [**Analyze Your Own Genomes:**](https://github.com/Bobay-Ochman/ConSpeciFix/tree/master/personalCompare) for use on a single folder of genomes to determine if they are all the same species.
 - [**Database Mining:**](https://github.com/Bobay-Ochman/ConSpeciFix/tree/master/database) used to build a large database of genomes.
 Initiates downloads and comparisons, producing results for several species.
-- [**Web-based Database Comparison:**](https://github.com/Bobay-Ochman/ConSpeciFix/tree/master/web) A light-weight database comparison method designed for use in our website at www.conspecifix.com
+- [**Web-based Database Comparison:**](https://github.com/Bobay-Ochman/ConSpeciFix/tree/master/web) A light-weight database comparison method designed for use in our website at www.conspecifix.com.
+Not in the standard release.

 These are all found in their respective folders with respective README files to describe specific functions.